Are you feeling shitty after a breakup and wondering how to work through all the emotions you are feeling?

 Time to Humble up!

-It is possible that you and your partner may not yet be truly finished with each other.
-If you are both growing in maturity spiritually and in love, there is always an opportunity to get what you really are striving for in love, by reaching for that within your current relationship.
+It is possible that after a breakup, you and your partner may not yet be finished with each other.
+If you are both growing in maturity spiritually and in love, there is always an opportunity to get what you are striving for in love, by reaching for that within your current relationship.

-Relationships are the fertile soil from where all of life’s wisdom grows from.
+Relationships are the fertile soil from where all of life’s wisdom grows.

-Who you are in your relationships says everything about you – in the most authentic and honest way.
+Who you are in your relationships says everything about you.

 The jewel is in the knowing that you will always attract what you most need to learn and celebrate.